ChuckMac/wp-headjs-loader/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-A plugin to load your Javascript files via Head JS.
+A WordPress plugin to load your Javascript files via Head JS.

 == Description ==